Shell calls for ‘certainty’ after Labour increases oil and gas windfall tax

 Refining is “a bit more difficult at the moment.
 We’re definitely seeing a period of rebalancing in all the energy markets,” she said.

-However, Shell said it would give more returns to investors by buying back a further 3.5 billion dollars (£2.69 billion) of its shares.
+However, Shell said it will give more returns to investors by buying back a further 3.5 billion dollars (£2.69 billion) of its shares.

-It marks the twelfth consecutive quarter that Shell has rewarded shareholders with more than three billion dollars (£2.31 billion) in buybacks.
+It marks the 12th consecutive quarter that Shell has rewarded shareholders with more than three billion dollars (£2.31 billion) in buybacks.

+Derren Nathan, an analyst at investment firm Hargreaves Lansdown, called the returns “impressive stuff in the context of weak commodity prices and industry-wide pressures on refining margins”.

-On Thursday, protestors from climate group Fossil Free London gathered – dressed in Halloween costumes – outside Shell’s London office near Waterloo.
+On Thursday, protesters from climate group Fossil Free London, dressed in Halloween costumes, gathered outside Shell’s London office near Waterloo.